Franson33/articles/closure-based-architecture/index.md

 const [count, setCount] = useState(0);
 ```

 you're not just managing state—you're creating a closure that captures variables from its lexical scope.
-When React introduced hooks in 2018, it didn't just give us a new API.
-It signifiZcantly shifted the framework's **component architecture** from class-based to closure-based patterns.
+When React first introduced hooks in late 2018 (and released them in early 2019), it didn’t just give us a new API.
+It significantly shifted the framework's **component architecture** from class-based to closure-centric patterns.

 ## A Note on Terminology